 Note that this list is not comprehensive.
 You should look inward to gauge what could prevent people from joining your church.

 Remember, these aren't fatal flaws.
-They are fixable with the right amount of diligence.
+They are fixable with the right amount of diligence and strategic church planning.

 Choose to Grow